Do you dream of making enough money from food writing online to quit your day job? Do you want more income as a self-employed writer and educator?

 Based on the amount of interest in her blog and her newsletter (begun in 2009), she launched an online business of teaching people to cook traditional foods.
 She charges by the month and by the class for her online cooking classes and healthy meal plans.
 Hundreds of people sign up.
 Last year, she quit her day job as a Colorado office manager to work full time at her business, Nourished Kitchen.

 Today, her newsletter has more than 21,000 subscribers.
 (Her Facebook fan page has more than 22,000 Likes.)
-Now she has a full website that sells two kinds of products: meal plans and recipes ($10 per month/ $85 per year) and video cooking classes ($149 for 13 installments), all aimed at an audience interested in pursuing the traditional foods diet.
+Now she has a full website that sells two kinds of products: meal plans and recipes and video cooking classes, all aimed at an audience interested in pursuing the traditional foods diet.

 We spoke recently about how her online business evolved and how it works: